Andreas-Menzel/Andreas-Menzel/README.md

 ## My Favorite Project ❤️

 My most beloved project (so far) has to be the fully functional Proof-of-Concept *Autonomous Drone Delivery System* (ADDS) that I brought to life as part of my Bachelor's Thesis at the Technical University of Munich.
+I am extremely happy and proud that this extensive project was rated with a grade of 1.0! 💪 🎉 ✨

 🚁 The goal of ADDS was to automate the coordination and control of multiple drones simultaneously, ensuring the safe and autonomous transport of small cargo containers.